English and British royal mistresses: Richard II

-Richard II (6 January 1367– February 1400) was King of England from 1377 until he was deposed on 30 September 1399.
-A member of the close circle around the king was Robert De Vere, Earl of Oxford (Aubrey De Vere's nephew), who emerged as the King's favourite.
+Richard II (6 January 1367– February 1400) was king of England from 1377 until he was deposed on 30 September 1399.
+A member of the close circle around the King was Robert De Vere, Earl of Oxford, who emerged as the King's favourite.
 De Vere's lineage, while an ancient one, was relatively modest in the peerage of England.
-Richard's close friendship to De Vere was disagreeable to the political establishment and this displeasure was exacerbated by the earl's elevation to the new title of Duke of Ireland in 1386.
+Richard's close friendship to De Vere was disagreeable to the political establishment and this displeasure was exacerbated by the Earl's elevation to the new title of Duke of Ireland in 1386.
 The chronicler Thomas Walsingham suggested the relationship between the King and De Vere was of a homosexual nature.

+Henry IV

+Henry IV had one known illegitimate child, a son named Edmund by an unknown woman.
+Edmund was born in 1401, shortly after Henry’s ascension to the throne but before his second marriage to Joan of Navarre in 1403.
+He took holy orders in 1412 (the year before his father’s death), at which point he disappears from the historical record.

 Edward IV

-Edward IV had numerous documented mistresses.
-The best known was Elizabeth Shore, also called Jane Shore.
+Edward IV had numerous documented mistresses, they included:

-He reportedly had several illegitimate children: